 Interest income, adjusted for amortization of premiums and accretion of discounts, is recorded on an accrual basis.
-Dividend income, which represents dividends from equity investments and distributions from Taxable Subsidiaries, are recorded on exdividend date and when distribution is received, respectively.
+Dividend income, which represents dividends from equity investments and distributions from Taxable Subsidiaries, is recorded on the exdividend date and when the distribution is received, respectively.